Information Storage in the Stochastic Ising Model: Storing for Exponential Time in Inverse Temperature

-The following is the information-theoretic result of this section.
-It shows that by coding over stripes and using majority decoding, one may store $\Theta(\sqrt{n})$ bits in the SIM at positive but small temperature for time $e^{c\beta}$.
-Let $I_n^{(\beta)}(t)$ be the information capacity of the $\sqrt{n}\times\sqrt{n}$ grid at inverse temperature $\beta$.
+We follow with the information-theoretic result of this section.
+It shows that by coding over stripes and using majority decoding, one may store $\Omega(\sqrt{n})$ bits in the SIM at positive but low temperature for time $e^{c\beta}$.
+Recall that $I_n^{(\beta)}(t)$ stands for the information capacity of this system.